 In addition, I also made a gardening apron using a tea towel and ticking fabric.
 It’s perfect for holding the garden tools as I attempt to keep my garden in order.

-The greenhouse was constructed using 8 sets of reclaimed glass french doors.
+The greenhouse was constructed using eight sets of reclaimed glass french doors.
 They all open outward to allow a good cross breeze inside the greenhouse.
 In addition, it allows for a great view of the flower beds and birdbath.

-I’m looking forward to sharing more with you as the beds fill in.
+I look forward to sharing more with you as the beds fill in.